 When you see the haze, dip a large sponge in clean water.
 Squeeze some of the water out of the sponge so that it is wet but not dripping.

 Gently wipe the tile grout from the surface of your tiles.
 Do not dig into the tile grout lines, and be sure to rinse the sponge frequently with clean water.

-If you do find hardened grout on your tiles a day or so after your tile grouting job, slightly dampen a pot scrubbing pad, and use a little elbow grease to remove it.
+If you do find hardened grout on your tiles a day or so after tile grouting, Slightly dampen a pot scrubbing pad and carefully remove it.

 Step 5 To Grouting Tile- Joint Grout Lines

 Be careful not to kneel or step on the tile grout lines.
-Allow the tile grout to dry.
-When it does It will be lighter in color.
+And Once again allow the tile grout to dry.
+Remember the tell all for drying is It will be lighter in color.

 Caulking your joints

 Ceramic tiles and stone tiles will expand with the changes of temperature.
 This can cause these tiles to crack if you don't allow for a little movement, where tiles located on different surfaces meet, such as between a countertop and backsplash, a floor and wall, or even two walls that meet.